 There was a common misbelief (and still is today) that gentle parenting is permissive parenting.
 It’s not!

 What implications does that have on your parenting today?
-Does it mean that if you weren’t treated gently as a child then you won’t know how to raise your own children with love and compassion?
+Does it mean that if you weren’t treated gently as a child, you wouldn’t know how to raise your children with love and compassion?

 Not at all!

-Just because you may not have been raised in an ideal situation, does not mean that you can’t become what you never knew!
-You can be an amazing parent, despite the worst circumstances you may have been raised in.
+Just because you may not have been raised in an ideal situation does not mean you can’t become what you never knew!
+You can be an amazing parent despite the worst circumstances you may have been raised in.

 Get Some Education on How to Parent Gently